databricks/spark-deep-learning/README.md

 ## Deprecation

-The following submodules are deprecated and will be removed in the next release of sparkdl.
+The following submodules and classes are deprecated and will be removed in the next release of sparkdl.
 Please use Pandas UDF instead.
 * `sparkdl.graph`
-* `sparkdl.transformers`
 * `sparkdl.udf`
+* `sparkdl.KerasImageFileTransformer`
+* `sparkdl.KerasTransformer`
+* `sparkdl.DeepImagePredictor`
+* `sparkdl.DeepImageFeaturizer`
+* `sparkdl.TFImageTransformer`
+* `sparkdl.TFTransformer`

 The class `sparkdl.KerasImageFileEstimator` is deprecated and will be removed in the next release of sparkdl.
 To replace a KerasImageFileEstimator workflow, please use Distributed Hyperopt with SparkTrials to distribute model tuning.